Is it a must for every single author to have a blog?

 Writing book and movie reviews or even reviews on articles that you came across is a great way of sharing your thought process.
 You can never go wrong with an honest review or opinion piece.

-Book and movie reviews will definitely have book and movie fanatics hooked, they’ll be want to read more of what you have to say… especially if they are critics.
+Book and movie reviews will definitely have book and movie fanatics hooked, they’ll be wanting to read more of what you have to say… especially if they are critics.

 If you feel like you have a sudden flow of creativity that is not enough to write a whole book, then short stories will be the answer.